Bellott v Mountjoy

-Case details
+Case detail

 Stephen Bellott, a Huguenot, sued his father-in-law Christopher Mountjoy, a tyrer (a manufacturer of ladies' ornamental headpieces and wigs) for the financial settlement that had been promised at the time of his marriage with Mary Mountjoy in 1604: a dowry of £50, which had been promised but never paid, and an additional £200, to be bestowed upon Bellott in Mountjoy's will.

 The records of the case were discovered in the Public Record Office (then in Chancery Lane, now part of the National Archives) in 1909 by the Shakespeare scholar Charles William Wallace and published by him in the October 1910 issue of Nebraska University Studies.
 The importance of this minor case is that Shakespeare was a material witness in it; his signed deposition of evidence was among the papers.
 Several of the other witnesses referred to Shakespeare's role in arranging the betrothal and in the negotiations about the dowry.
 He had been requested to take on the duties by Mountjoy's wife, Marie (who was also known as Mary, see note).
 The papers supply a roster of persons with whom Shakespeare was personally acquainted: the Mountjoys and their household and neighbours, including George Wilkins, the playwright and brothel-keeper who may have been Shakespeare's collaborator on Pericles, Prince of Tyre.
 The papers show that in 1604, Shakespeare was a lodger in the Mountjoys' house, at the corner of Silver and Monkwell Streets in Cripplegate, London.
 It is the only evidence yet found of a particular London address at which Shakespeare lived.

 In his deposition, Shakespeare admitted that he had played the role as go-between in the courtship of Stephen Bellott and Mary Mountjoy that other witnesses described.
 However, he said that he could not remember the crucial financial arrangements of the Bellott/Mountjoy marriage settlement.
 Without that key testimony, the Court of Requests remanded the case to the overseers of the London Huguenot church, which awarded Bellott 20 nobles (or £6 13s.
 4d.).
 A year later, though, Mountjoy still had not paid.